What to Look for in a Restoration Company

 Check pipes under your sinks and the water heater for any rust, cracks, or damage.
 You should check the seals by your windows to make sure there are no cracks that might cause water damage.
 Additionally, check the exterior of your house and see what condition your roof shingles are in.
 If any show damage, getting them replaced before leaving for vacation is a good idea.

 Step 2.
 Inspect Your Major Appliances

-It’s important that you inspect the hoses that connect to important appliances in your home, such as dishwashers, washer/dryers, and refrigerator.
+You must inspect the hoses connected to essential appliances in your home, such as dishwashers, washers/dryers, and refrigerators.
 If there's any damage, you should get the hose replaced before you leave to prevent extensive water damage.

 Step 3.
 Clear Out Your Gutters